 - There are some other bitter facts about pay per click advertising and receiving the fraud clicks.
 Google fights against fraud clicks strongly but you can still receive loads of them everyday.

-You may say if advertising on the AdWords and other pay per click search engines is so disastrous and dark, why thousands of people still do it?
+You might say if advertising on the AdWords and other pay per click search engines is so disastrous and dark, why thousands of people still do it?
 I don’t say that advertising on the AdWords (or maybe other pay per click systems) is not good and you will lose more than what you earn.
 In contrast, I want to say if you have a good and well designed website with attractive products, you will make lots of profit through AdWords.
 What I am emphasizing on, is that you can not make any profit through the combination of AdWords and Adsense.

 So what should you do?